supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **John**: "You mentioned that many leadership teams don't give HR a 'seat at the table' — they're making business decisions without considering the people impact.
 How do you convince leadership that workforce strategy needs to be part of business strategy, especially with seasonal challenges?"

-**Tim**: "From your Ferrari World experience, can you share how you owned and believed in every word of your vision and mission?
-How do you create that same ownership with seasonal workers who might only be there for the summer?"

 ---